h3mmy/bloopySphere/cluster/apps/home/emqx/README.md

 ```

 You can do this manually, or set up a job to reconcile against a sops file, or other automation.
 I haven't settled on a preferred approach yet.
 I've been busy.
 If you want to try something, feel free to tag me in a discussion, or PR.

+I've included an example script for generating the required insert statements for many users `genSaltedPass.sh` which can be adjusted to insert users conditionally in an initContainer.